Life, longing and literature

-"I had this sense that I wanted to write a book and there were a couple of things I felt I was passionate about.
-I had really gotten into fishing, but also this whole notion of trying to protect the endangered species," Tevlin recalls.
+"I had this sense that I wanted to write a book, and there were a couple of things I felt I was passionate about.
+I had really gotten into fishing, but also this whole notion of trying to protect the endangered species," Tevlin said.
 For background research, he volunteered for a nonprofit group that studies salmon and facilitates children's trips to see them spawn.

-He chose the Wallowa Valley as the backdrop for his first work of fiction in-part because of the region's significance in his own life.
+He chose the Wallowa Valley as the backdrop for his first work of fiction partly because of the region's significance in his own life.

 Tevlin grew up in Staten Island, New York.
 His family used to take summer vacation in the Wallowa Valley.

-The Wallowa Valley was also home to the Nez Perce Tribe and the Wallowa River once had a thriving population of sockeye salmon.
-Dams and overfishing killed off the salmon, but recently, there have been efforts to restore them to the river.
-In "Sockeye," Joe finds himself at odds with his older brother, Howard, who pegs him an eco-terrorist for joining efforts to remove a dam and restore the salmon.
+The Wallowa Valley also was home to the Nez Perce Tribe, and the Wallowa River once had a thriving population of sockeye salmon.
+Dams and overfishing killed off the salmon, but recently there have been efforts to restore them to the river.
+In "Sockeye," Joe finds himself at odds with his older brother, Howard, who pegs him as an ecoterrorist for joining efforts to remove a dam and restore the salmon.

-"They get this inborn urge to return to where they were born," Tevlin notes.
+"They get this inborn urge to return to where they were born," Tevlin said.
 "Some say it's a smell, they can smell their native waters."

 Tevlin quickly saw the literary devices that were ripe for the picking.

-"The story of the salmon is such a natural story," he says.
-"The obstacles they face, by getting caught by an orca whale or a fisherman's net, they have to face all these manmade obstacles such as dams, and then on top of that the ecosystem has been so degraded by humans, it's no wonder they're facing endangerment or in some cases, have completely gone extinct."
+"The story of the salmon is such a natural story," he said.
+"The obstacles they face, by getting caught by an orca whale or a fisherman's net, they have to face all these manmade obstacles such as dams, and then on top of that the ecosystem has been so degraded by humans, it's no wonder they're facing endangerment or, in some cases, have completely gone extinct."